lionslair/laradock-local/DOCUMENTATION/content/help/index.md

 1 - Open the `.env`.

-2 - Search for `WORKSPACE_INSTALL_LIBPNG` or add the key, if missing.
+2 - Search for `WORKSPACE_INSTALL_LIBPNG` or add the key if missing.

 3 - Set the value to true: